irondash/native_toolchain_rust/native_toolchain_rust/README.md

 dart pub global run native_doctor
 ```

-And here's output of `native_doctor` run on a computer with no Rust installation and outdated NDK:
+And here's output of `native_doctor` run on a computer with no Rust installation and an outdated NDK:

 ```
 Project: example (Flutter)